 Ontario Regulation 178/12 made under the Pension Benefits Act (the “PBA Regulation”) includes a definition for “individual pension plan” (IPP).
 The treatment of such plans under the Pension Benefits Act (PBA) will be similar to that of designated plans.
 Both types of plans are likely to be put in place for executives or persons connected to the employer.
 Both designated plans and

-What is a “designated plan”?
+What is a 'designated plan'?

 A1.
 A designated plan is defined in the PBA Regulation as a pension plan that is a designated plan for the purposes of the ITA.
 It is defined in the Income Tax Regulation as:

 a registered pension plan that contains a defined benefit provision;

 it is not maintained pursuant to a collective bargaining agreement; and

 the total pension credits of all specified individuals under the designated pension plan for the year exceeds 50% of the total pension credits of all individuals under the particular designated pension plan for the year.
 A specified individual is one who is either connected to an employer who participates in the plan or one whose earnings exceed 2.5 times the Year’s Maximum Pensionable Earnings (YMPE).

-FSCO will rely on the Canada Revenue Agency’s (CRA) advice as to whether or not a plan meets the requirements of the ITA in order to be considered a designated plan. -06/12
+FSCO will rely on the Canada Revenue Agency’s (CRA) advice as to whether or not a plan meets the requirements of the ITA in order to be considered a designated plan. -06/2012

-Q2.
-What is an “individual pension plan” (IPP)?
+What is an 'individual pension plan' (IPP)?